 The inspirational spark for my short story Bodies of Water was a place: New Orleans.
 The characters later swam in my head and played on paper, changing over time.
-Over time I was writing in my head, before I became so bold as to put my words on paper and expect people to read them.

 To the right of the kitchen was a hallway which led to many small, funky rooms.
 The rooms had old, leftover mix-and-match furniture.
 Some had fireplaces.
 My room was on the second floor, facing Dumaine St. It had french doors that led to a balcony.
 There were bathrooms down the cavernous hall.
 The bathroom near my room had a huge claw-foot tub; it paid to bring Comet or Ajax.
-Its large, bare window faced a small, neglected courtyard.
+Its rear bare window faced a small, neglected courtyard.

 I met lots of people here: not only at the bathroom or in the kitchen, but throughout the establishment.
 Appearing spaced-out, many milled about near the check-in desk and sat on the stairs.
 I made a few friendships; some were cemented by impromptu cross-country road trips.
-From New Orleans to Montana to Oregon to California to New York I went, growing and shedding new friends, like snakeskin.
+From New Orleans to Montana to Oregon to California to New York we went, growing and shedding new friends, like snakeskin.
 But the Quarter was special.

-In May 2005 I completed the short story Bodies of Water.
-As I wrote the story, sinking cities of New Orleans and Venice played in my head — subsiding and eroding, moisture permeating and destroying.
+In May 2005 I wrote the short story Bodies of Water.
+As I wrote, sinking cities played in my head — subsiding and eroding, moisture permeating and destroying.
 Nature can no doubt be brutal; the Katrina debacle is beyond comprehension.

 —A. F. Waddell